 Adjunct instructors will be observed at least once every three years.
 Observations may be conducted by the department chair, the program director, the Dean of the Wescoe School, the Director of Accelerated Programs, or a college faculty member designated by one of the above.
 All classroom observations must conform to the procedures outlined in section 3.7.
-The adjunct faculty member till receive written feedback from the observer and will process the feedback, including any remediation necessary, with the department chair, the Dean of the Wescoe School, and/or the Director of the Accelerated Program.
+The adjunct faculty member will receive written feedback from the observer and will process the feedback, including any remediation necessary, with the department chair, the Dean of the Wescoe School, and/or the Director of the Accelerated Program.
+[Approved by the Board of Trustees, May 2019]

 Ongoing assessment of an adjunct faculty member's teaching should also include some of the following: informal discussions and conversations with colleagues and students, reviews of results of the student evaluations conducted toward the end of each semester, and consideration of course content and objectives, teaching methods, and teacher/student relationships.
-[Approved by the Board of Trustees, April 2017]